dsinecos/drone-location-tracker/README.md

 2. Go to `localhost:5000` on your browser

 2. Open another terminal
-   - `docker exec -it drone-location-tracker npm run simulation`
+   - `docker exec -it drone-location-tracker yarn run simulation`

 ## Run tests

 1. Run container using the command in the earlier section (`docker run ...`)

-2. `docker exec -it drone-location-tracker npm run test`
+2. `docker exec -it drone-location-tracker yarn run test`

 # Documentation